thi-ng/umbrella/packages/transducers/README.md

 ## About

-This library provides altogether 90+ transducers, reducers and sequence generators (iterators) for composing data transformation pipelines.
+This library provides altogether 130+ transducers, reducers, sequence generators (iterators) and other supporting functions for composing data transformation pipelines.

-The overall concept and many of the core functions offered here are directly inspired by the original Clojure implementation by Rich Hickey, though the implementation does differ (also in contrast to some other JS based implementations) and dozens of less common, but generally highly useful operators have been added.
+The overall concept and many of the core functions offered here are directly inspired by the original Clojure implementation by Rich Hickey, though the implementation does heavily differ (also in contrast to some other JS based implementations) and dozens of less common, but generally highly useful operators have been added.
 See full list below.

 The
 [@thi.ng/rstream](https://github.com/thi-ng/umbrella/tree/master/packages/rstream)